 - 48 ounces canned crushed tomatoes, no salt added

-- 4 cups vine ripe tomatoes (5 medium)
+- 4 cups vine ripe tomatoes, 6 medium

 - 4 cups yellow corn kernels, fresh or frozen (optional)

-- 4 cups baby lima beans or butter beans, fresh or frozen
+- 4 cups baby butter beans, fresh or frozen

 Preparing the Aromatics

-- In a large stock pot, warm up the olive oil over medium high heat.
-Saute the onions for a few minutes, stirring occasionally, then add the garlic and cook until fragrant, stirring constantly.
+- Heat the olive oil in a large stock pot over medium high heat until shimmering.
+Saute the onions for a few minutes until soft, stirring occasionally, then add the garlic and cook until fragrant, stirring constantly.

 - Lower the heat to medium-low and stir in the first 6 spices.
-Let cook for a few minutes, then add the two BBQ sauces.
+Let cook for a few minutes, stirring constantly, then add the two BBQ sauces.